Fuel Tank removal and Fuel Tank decommissioning.

 - General Strip-out (removal of floor screeds, partitions, windows, doors frames and ceilings etc)

 - Recycling (construction waste disposal and plant recycling)

 Forecourt Decommissioning – Selfridges London

-This is a recently completed project decommission the forecourt service station located to the rear of Selfridges department store in central London.
+This is a recently completed project to de-commission the forecourt service station located to the rear of Selfridges department store in central London.
 The contract involved the complex removal of the under ground fuel storage tanks which were located in a concrete tank room within the Selfridges basement/car park.
-The concrete slab over the tank room was carefully dismantled by piece mill and lowered onto an erected crash deck installed to specification.
+The concrete slab over the tank room was carefully dismantled by piecemeal and lowered onto an erected crash deck installed to specification.
 The basement walls were then carefully removed to allow the vessels to be cleaned, degassed and removed.
 Prior to the removal of the concrete a series of exploratory core holes and diamond drilling took place to ensure the concrete tank surrounds were removed and executed to plan, whilst protecting the integrity of the building.
 Health and Safety was of paramount importance on this project.

 Heavy Plant Removal – Savoy Hotel, London